 All exchange children speak to their parents once a week, in private.
 They are also provided with two stamped addressed envelopes that can be used as ‘parachute letters’ in the event they need to report they feel unsafe.

-The ALLEF trustees will telephone the hosting family and exchange child regularly, the frequency will depend on the speed with which the child settles in.
+The ALLEF coordinators will telephone the hosting family and exchange child regularly, the frequency will depend on the speed with which the child settles in.
 If any issues arise the French of German coordinator may discuss them with the child and French of German family, to reduce the risk of misunderstandings due to translation error.
 If the matter is of a child protection nature they will immediately alert the relevant English trustee who will immediately report the concern to the duty social worker in the relevant local authority.

 The French/German families will be kept fully informed of what is going on by native speakers, with the ALLEF coordinators in each country working together to provide a full and accurate flow on information.
-If a child needs to be removed from a family the coordinators across each country will work together to provide the quickest solution – parents may be able to travel to England within a few hours, or the child could temporarily be looked after by a trustee.
+If a child needs to be removed from a family the coordinators across each country will work together to provide the quickest solution – parents may be able to travel to England within a few hours, or the child could temporarily be looked after by a coordinator.
 The trustees would always work closely with social services or the equivalent authorities in France and Germany, providing translations where needed.

 There are many issues that can occur in the course of an exchange for example homesickness, jealousy, boredom, bad behaviour, worries about communicating, bullying.
-ALLEF trustees will work with parents in England and overseas to devise strategies for overcoming these issues, based on past experience.
+ALLEF coordinators will work with parents in England and overseas to devise strategies for overcoming these issues, based on past experience.
 If there are concerns about the behaviour of adults, these may be referred to social services (or the local equivalent) for investigation.

 From time to time issues arise because cultural norms vary between England, France and Germany, For example, it is usual for young children to travel to school unaccompanied in France and Germany, and for children to be left alone at home without an adult present from a younger age than would be normal in England.
 These issues are covered by the application form, so exchange families understand the cultural norms applying in each country, to ensure they are content for their children to operate within a different frame of reference.